MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

 ```
 pas/2019/pas_20190627.rda
-pas/2019/pas_2019062800.rda
-pas/2019/pas_2019062801.rda
+pas/2019/pas_20190627_archival.rda
+pas/2019/pas_20190628.rda
+pas/2019/pas_20190628_archival.rda
 ```

-Each file contains synoptic data for all US Purple Air sensors reporting for a given `YYYYmmddHH` timestamp.
-The file with the `YYYYmmdd` timestamp contains the same data as the most recent hourly file for that date.
+Each file contains synoptic data for all US Purple Air sensors reporting for a given `YYYYmmdd` timestamp.
+These files contain metadata for all sensors that have reported within the last 24 hours.
+The files with `_archival` contain metadata for all sensors including those that have stopped reporting.

 The `pat` files are generated once per day for each individual SCAQMD sensor and contain data for an entire month.
 They have file names like: